mvonherrmann-bit/project_groupB/README.md

 Stories:

 	 1. I want to look for restaurants within Orange County.
 What kind of services do they provide (outdoor/indoor seating, take out, delivery, curbside, social distancing, and disinfecting and sanitizing).
-2 Days
+I want to find a restaurant that matches my criteria within Orange County.
+10 Days
+	 Tasks:
+	 a)Extract location information and names of restaurants from Twitter API b)Create queries for the different keywords(seating, take out, ...) c)Create interface for user/diner to search for services based on keywords(search bar,sub pages)

 	 2. As a diner, I want to find restaurants near me that are COVID compliant.
 How are restaurants maintaining a safe and COVID compliant environment?
 3 Days

-	 3. I want to find a restaurant that matches my criteria, such as having the option for indoor and outdoor seating.
-It would also be ideal to have the option to either dine in or take out.
-10 Days
+         Tasks:
+	 a)Create additional queries, with keywords related to a restaurant being COVID compliant(from Twitter feed) b)Design functionality for user to be able to set search radius on the map.

-	 4. I want to see what others have said about certain restaurants.
+	 3. I want to see what others have said about certain restaurants.
 3 Days

+	 Tasks:
+	 a)Extract data from Yelp API, to get information/restaurant reviews from the other diners regarding the restaurants in diners' queries b)Create window within program specificially for Yelp, to store reviews/information about restaurants as they become available.

-	 5. I would like to see information on how restaurants have been impacted by COVID (How long have they been closed for?
+	 4. I would like to see information on how restaurants have been impacted by COVID (How long have they been closed for?
 Are they currently open?)
 8 Days

+	 Tasks:
+	 a)Pull data from Twitter API, posts from restaurants that talk about their open/closed status during pandemic. b)Display relevant information(in clear and consistent manner for all restaurants) found in tweets in pop-up dialogue window when user selects a certain restaurant on the map

-	 6. How much seating is available at a given restaurant?
+	 5. How much seating is available at a given restaurant?
 2 Days
+	 Tasks:
+	 a) Pull information about seating/seating capacity percentage from restaurants' twitter pages
+	 b) Allow for user to query just seating information when looking up a specific restaurant

-	 7. I want to be able to access my account and save my searches and preferences.
+	 6. I want to be able to access my account and save my searches and preferences.
 10 Days
+	 Tasks:
+	 a)Create user profile page -- which shows user's preferences and searches b)Create a user account list, data storage location which allows diners to find people they know

-	 8. I would like to see a login page.
+	 7. I would like to see a login page.
 3 Days
+	 Tasks:
+	 a)Create landing page with GUI interface using Flask b)Create interactive username and password text fields

-	 9. I would like to see a map of restaurants within Orange County.
+	 8. I would like to see a map of restaurants within Orange County.
 7 Days
+	 Tasks:
+	 a)Embed arcgis web-map of Orange County, display all restaurants as pins on map b)Create boundary for Orange county using arcpy code, drawing polygon on top of map

-	 10. I would like to have the option to see restaurants that match my given criteria within a list.
+	 9. I would like to have the option to see restaurants that match my given criteria within a list.
 2 Days
+	 Tasks:
+	 a)Create a separate results box within the program -- show restaurants that match criteria user has given b)Sort results by which criteria item the user entered in first

 Timeline: Creating map of restaurants in given area(s)